10up/gutenberg-best-practices/reference/02-Themes/fonts.md

 # Loading Fonts using `theme.json`

-Since WordPress 5.9 it is possible to load typefaces via `theme.json`.
-Eventually the internal PHP API to register fonts will also become available to developers.
-But the mechanism in `theme.json` can be used already to make use of this new and improved font handling.

 ## Why use `theme.json` for controlling font loading?

 Using `theme.json` to handle the registration of fonts automatically makes sure the font files are properly enqueued everywhere in WordPress.
 It provides us with a simple API to control all aspects of how the font should get rendered and loaded.
 This also directly works for any iframed editors.